DrLex0/print3d-microvac-turbo/README.md

 For the USB socket.
 I used a simple microUSB break-out board that is easy to find on AliExpress and the like, the dimensions are 14.1x12.7 mm.
 Of course you could use any other connector, USB-C if you want to be fancy.
 You could also look for a combination charge/discharge protection board that does everything to keep the battery in good shape and offers an indicator light.

+The screws I used are simple self-tapping screws, 3 larger screws that hold the parts of the main body and the motor mount together are 2.9 mm × 9 mm; and 4 smaller screws for the lid are 2.2 mm × 6.5 mm.
+Anything similar will probably work, if need be you could adjust the models.

 You also need some kind of *filter.* The 3D printed ‘filter’ is insufficient, its only purpose is to hold the actual finer filter in place.
 The filter should be a circle with 60 mm diameter, and it should be the thinnest possible material that still blocks fine dust.
 I simply peel and cut one layer from soft multi-ply toilet paper, which works very well.